Capsule vs Pipedrive vs HubSpot: the UK SMB CRM guide (2026)

 | 3-user team / year | £648 (Starter) | $504 (Essential) | $14,400 (Pro w/ minimum seats) |

-| AI features | Yes — Growth tier+ | Yes — Advanced tier+ | Yes — all tiers (HubSpot AI) |
+| AI features | Yes: Growth tier and up | Yes: Advanced tier and up | Yes: all tiers (HubSpot AI) |

-| Pipeline depth | Light — single pipeline, simple stages | Heavy — multi-pipeline, weighted forecast | Heavy — full marketing automation |
+| Pipeline depth | Light: single pipeline, simple stages | Heavy: multi-pipeline, weighted forecast | Heavy: full marketing automation |

 | Built natively for UK GDPR | Yes (UK company since 2009) | Retrofitted (Estonian post-2018) | Retrofitted (US, Schrems II strain) |

-| Where it’s better | UK-incorporated, cheapest, native GBP | Best pipeline UI, multi-currency | Largest integration ecosystem, marketing automation depth |
+| Where it is better | UK-incorporated, cheapest, native GBP | Best pipeline UI, multi-currency | Largest integration ecosystem, marketing automation depth |

-| Where it’s worse | Light pipeline, smaller integration set | USD pricing, EU residency on request only | US-resident, brutal pricing-at-scale, CLOUD Act exposure |
+| Where it is worse | Light pipeline, smaller integration set | USD pricing, EU residency on request only | US-resident, brutal pricing-at-scale, CLOUD Act exposure |

 | UKWM recommendation | Default for UK SMBs incl. regulated verticals | When sales-pipeline depth is the bottleneck | Only when free tier suffices indefinitely + no regulated-vertical data |